Hilton Worldwide, one of the largest hotel operators in the world, has announced its first hotel in Bahrain.

 Bahrain, an archipelago of 33 islands in the Gulf, has outlined significant investment support for tourism with major infrastructure planned, including an integrated rapid road transit scheme linking it with neighbours Saudi Arabia and Qatar.
 The planned Qatar-Bahrain Causeway is set to become the world's longest marine causeway.

-Expansion work is also due to complete on Bahrain’s International Airport by 2015.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Expansion work is also due to complete on Bahrain’s International Airport by 2015.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.